brainsmoke/esp32leddriver/firmware/stm32/obegraensad/README.md

 Sending a frame: `( [16 bit brightness]*256 [ FF FF FF F0 ] )*`

 Brightness must be little endian integers in the (inclusive) range `[0 ..
 0xFF00]`

+One brightness value per pixel.
+Pixels are addressed left to right, top to bottom.

 `[ FF FF FF F0 ]` is an end of frame marker and allows the protocol to synchronize in the event of an uneven number of bytes being written to the serial port